 • Lanzones Festival, Camiguin: end of October.

-You have them explained in detail in our article Festivals of the Philippines.
+We explain them all in detail in our article Festivals of the Philippines.

-23. Discover what color the Chocolate Hills really are, something mandatory to do in the Philippines
+23. Find out what color the Chocolate Hills really are, a must-do in the Philippines

-A visit to the Chocolate Hills of Bohol couldn’t be missing from our list of things to do in the Philippines.
-This natural monument gets its name because in the dry season the little mountains usually acquire a brown color, as the vegetation covering them dries up.
+A visit to the Chocolate Hills of Bohol had to be on our list of things to do in the Philippines.
+This natural landmark gets its name because, in the dry season, the small hills usually turn brown as the vegetation covering them dries up.
 However, we have visited the Chocolate Hills on many occasions and they have always been green!
 Tell us what color you see them, please.

 Going to the Chocolate Hills is something mandatory to do in the Philippines